PeCatch-Artifact/PeCatch-Artifact/chaindata-analyzer/README.md

-## EMPIRICAL STUDY ON ON-CHAIN GAS DATA
+## Runtime Gas Issues and Their Impacts

 - transaction.py –– save gas data for each block

-- analyze.py –– compute gas consumption on data store areas
+- analyze.py –– compute gas consumption on data store areas and opcodes

 - pattern.py –– compute gas impacts of patterns